 alternatives to fruit juice because they don’t have as much natural sugar and they’re made with 100% vegetables.
-Be sure to choose the low-sodium brands. olive oil is one of the healthiest oils because it contains heart-healthy omega-3 fatty acids.
-It can be used for quick quick sautéing or stir-frying or to create flavorful salad dressings.
+Be sure to choose the low-sodium brands. olive oil is one of the healthiest oils because it contains heart-protective omega-3 fatty acids.
+It can be used for quick sautéing or stir-frying or to create flavorful salad dressings.